MA Government, Policy and Society

 Understanding Public Policy

-You will develop the skills needed to analyse specific policies created by governments with regards to their goals, structures and effectiveness.
+In this course you will develop the skills needed to analyse specific policies created by governments, with regard to their goals, structures and effectiveness.

 You will engage with external practitioners to understand the practical implications of their academic knowledge to the world of real policy making.